NCERT Exemplar Solutions Class 10 Science Chapter 9 – Free PDF Download

 22. In peas, a pure tall plant (TT) is crossed with a short plant (tt).
 The ratio of pure tall plants to short plants in F2 is

-23rd pair of chromosome determines the sex of the offspring hence it is called a sex chromosome.
+The 23rd pair of chromosomes determines the sex of the offspring; hence, it is called a sex chromosome.

-24. The theory of evolution of species by natural selection was given by
+24. The theory of the evolution of species by natural selection was given by

 The answer is (b) Darwin